 CampusData.org was created as a collaboration from the July 2013 summit.
 The Campus Data Guidebook is a living document that brings together anecdotes and best practices from existing organizations.

 Since 2010, the university-run Open Data Initiative has made api.uwaterloo.ca publicly available.
 Easily the widest collection of data-sets, uWaterloo provides over 30 datasets, from building locations to a full list of vending machines, to the weather, wireless access points, and even Goose Spotting

-PennApps Labs, started in 2011, is a collaboration between the Student Government, the Provost and the Computer Science Club whose goal is to create, maintain, and improve student-run technology.
-APIs available to students thus far include course registrar and course reviews.
+Penn Labs(formerly PennApps Labs), started in 2011, is a collaboration between the Student Government, the Provost and the Computer Science Club whose goal is to create, maintain, and improve student-run technology.
+APIs available to students thus far include the course registrar, dining, campus directory, campus map, transit, and course reviews.

 Rutgers' Open System Solutions has run api.rutgers.edu since 2011 as a collaboration between the university and current students, making available APIS from university shuttle routes to dining schedules and campus events.

 HackRU, Rutgers' student-run hackathon, helps publicize the API at each event.

 ADI, the Application Development Initiative has worked since 2010 to make life easier for makers at Columbia University. data.adicu.com hosts a variety of available APIs, from courses to dining options to housing search.
 They also collaborated with Columbia University IT to establish the Columbia Open Data Service.